FrancoisZim/salesforce-datacloud-utils/README.md

 We recommend that you configure the following as environment variables or write to a .env file in the installation directory:

-* loginUrl - Salesforce login URL - defaults to: "login.salesforce.com" if not specified.
+* SF_LOGIN_URL - Salesforce login URL - defaults to: "login.salesforce.com" if not specified.
-* clientId - [The Consumer Key](https://help.salesforce.com/s/articleView?id=sf.connected_app_rotate_consumer_details.htm&type=5) from the connected app that was configured in Salesforce above
+* CLIENT_ID - [The Consumer Key](https://help.salesforce.com/s/articleView?id=sf.connected_app_rotate_consumer_details.htm&type=5) from the connected app that was configured in Salesforce above
-* privateKeyFile - Path to the Private Key file generated above (server.key)
+* PRIVATE_KEY_FILE - Path to the Private Key file generated above (server.key)
-* userName - The pre-authorised salesforce user that will be used for API access
+* USER_NAME - The pre-authorised salesforce user that will be used for API access
-* tempDir - Directory for creating temporary files during execution
+* TEMP_DIR - Directory for creating temporary files during execution
-* inputFileEncoding - Specifies the encoding of the source files that will be uploaded via the IngestAPI (Default: utf-8)
+* INPUT_FILE_ENCODING - Specifies the encoding of the source files that will be uploaded via the IngestAPI (Default: utf-8)

 If required these can be passed as arguments to the SalesforceDataCloud object constructor to override the environment variables.